Neutrino-Tech/Wishfish-Tetris/README.md

 <h1>WishFish v3.0</h1>

-<p>Using WishFish tool you can generate Teris Game phishing link can grab victim front camera pictures and also gives you lockup information of target ip address.
+<p>Using WishFish tool you can generate Tetris Game phishing link can grab victim front camera pictures and also gives you lockup information of target ip address.
 <p1>

 <h3>Installation on Debian</h3>